OpenMage/magento-lts/docs/DDEV.md

 ]
 ```

-## Use xDebug with PhpStorm
+## Using xDebug with PhpStorm

-If xdebug works not correctly with phpstorm.

-`.ddev/php/xdebug.ini`
+Run in the terminal window the following commands to enable or disable xDebug

+`ddev xdebug on`

+`ddev xdebug off`

+If xDebug does not work properly with PHPStorm edit the file `.ddev/php/xdebug.ini` and insert the following lines

 ```
 [xdebug]